kinten108101/ppx-expect/README.md

 (From this point on, ppx-expect refers to Kinten's ppx-expect)

 ppx-expect is "build system"-agnostic.
-Tests are conditionally instrumented into development binaries, then they are interactively run on execution.
+Tests are conditionally instrumented into development binaries, then they are interactively run on execution in orchestration with other helper programs.

 # Walkthrough